rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 With Product Feed Manager, you will get a pre-built merchant template for Facebook Catalog that will come with all the required attributes to successfully generate a WooCommerce Facebook Feed (Facebook product catalog feed).

-All you need to do is simply select Facebook Catalog from the merchant list, check and assign the values to the require facebook product catalog feed attributes, and publish the feed.
+All you need to do is simply select Facebook Catalog from the merchant list, check and assign the values to the require facebook product catalog feed attributes, and publish the meta feed.
 Product Feed WooCommerce made it pretty simple.

 Just like Facebook, Instagram shop marketing (Instagram shop) is another big medium you can rely on when trying to increase your online sales.